darhrmsarm03/darhrmsarm03/README.md

 - 📝 I regularly check on [latest technologies]

-- 💬 Ask me about **❓Ask me about anything related to web programming and related technologies**
+- 💬 Ask me about **anything related to web programming and related technologies**

 - 📫 How to reach me **Sirmie_8364@yahoo.com**